anujs2099/rhce-sample-exams_1st-edition/lab4.md

    - uses vsftpd.j2 template as follows:
      - replaces all the '?' within the template with YES values such that the values come dynamically
      - copies the rendered file as /etc/vsftpd/vsftpd.conf on the hosts
+     - ensure if there is an existing /etc/vsftpd/vsftpd.conf file, it is backed up

 **Task 8**